 First we pass the football pitch and the cemetery of the settlement, later we reach the centre on the long and straight József Attila utca (József Attila Street).
 We turn right onto the main street, and arrive to the house of Korona Pub (Káld, Korona kocsma) after some steps.
 The metal box of the stamp is located on the wall in the pub, in front of the bar.
 If the pub is closed, there is another stamp in its box on the fence of the elementary school of the village (address: 1 Rákóczi Ferenc utca, Káld).
 After stamping we continue our walk and leave the village on the Rákóczi Ferenc utca (Rákóczi Ferenc Street), which is parallel with the József Attila utca, but our direction is opposite of the earlier, we go towards southwest now.

 After a short rest we can go farther.
-We continue our hike on the main street of the village, after the last houses of Hosszúpereszteg we climb a hill on the minor road, pass by the water tower of the village and enter the forest.
+We continue our hike on the main street of the village, after the last houses of Hosszúpereszteg the asphalt road climbes a hill on, passes the water tower of the village and enter the forest.
 Some minutes later we turn right onto a good dirt road.
 Strange, fish-shaped road signs show the appropriate direction towards the Szajki-tavak (Lakes of Szajk) here (Letérés az országútról).
 The road descends softly from the hill, finally we reach a „T” junction.
 The Blue Trail turns left here and we walk farther till the small settlement of Szajk.
-There are many pubs and restaurants in the centre of this holiday resort, we will find the small metal box of the Blue Trail stamp in the centre on a lamp post (Szajki erdészház), beside the gate of the Szajki tóvendéglő és fogadó (Lake Restaurant and Inn of Szajk).
+There are many pubs and restaurants in the centre of this small holiday resort, we will find the small metal box of the Blue Trail stamp in the centre on a lamp post (Szajki erdészház), beside the gate of the Szajki tóvendéglő és fogadó (Lake Restaurant and Inn of Szajk).

 The lakes are well-known among the Hungarian anglers, the bigger part of the lakes is for the fishing, but there is a lake for the rowing and swimming, as well.
 The eleven lakes were created with the damming of the small Csörgető-patak (Csörgető Brook) in year 1931, but at present only the northern six lakes are maintained, the southern part is abandoned, here the lakes are already covered by reeds, the nature recapture slowly that area.
-We continue our hike along these southern lakes on a neglected dirt road, rarely we can see the water among the reed fields.
+If we continue our hike, get around the big, fenced garden of the Forester's lodge and walk back to the wheel tracks leading on the shore of the southern, abandoned lakes.
+The rarely used road leads among the outermost trees of the forest, rarely we can see the water of the lakes among the reed fields.

 Later we turn left and our long hike begins in the cut-lines of the Szajki-erdő.
 We take rectangular turns among the parts of the chessboard-like forest similar to the Farkas-erdő, this is the main feature of the Hungarian artificial plain-forests, which are planted to protect the soil against the strong winds.
 We take the bigger part of the distance through the forest on wheel-tracks, rarely we turn onto dirt roads or narrow asphalt roads.
 The distance is about 14 km between Szajk village and the border of the forest, we can complete this section in four-five hours.
-We reach the very worn, potholed, narrow access road of the former railway station of Ötvös village at the far side of the woods (Ötvösi vasútállomás bekötőútja).
+The painted marks are rare on the long, straight sections of cut-lines, but they show exactly the turning points on the corners.
+We reach the very worn, potholed, narrow access road of the former railway station of Ötvös village at the far side of the forest (Ötvösi vasútállomás bekötőútja).

 We turn left here onto the worn asphalt road and get to the minor road between Ötvös and Szalapa villages after a ten minutes long walk.
 We turn onto that road, cross the railway on a bridge, and after some hundred steps we turn left onto wheel track, which leads into the Dergecsi-erdő (Dergecsi Forest).
 We can find the stamp of the Blue Trail on an oak tree standing on the right side of the tracks after a few dozen steps (Ötvös, Külső-erdő, pecsételőhely).
 After stamping we cross this forest patch on its cut-lines, after about a half an hour we will reach another asphalt road at the far side of the woods.

 Finally we reach the small Kisvásárhely village after a half an hour long walk.
 We find the box of the Blue Trail's stamp on its small box, which is mounted onto the wooden belfry of the settlement (Kisvásárhely, harangláb).
 After the village we continue our hike on dirt roads, between forest patches and cultivated areas, if we turn left, we will see often the Castle of Sümeg and the Castle Hill already in their full beauty.
 After a half an hour long walk we reach the main road leading towards Sümeg and we turn onto it (Sümegre vezető országút).
 The highway leads exactly towards the high Castle Hill!
 As we walk beside the busy road, we get to closer and closer to the castle and we can see more and more details of it.
 Finally we reach the first houses of Sümeg, cross the railway line and turn right onto the first street of the town.
 This road leads to the railway station, where we can put a stamp into our Blue Trail booklet (Sümeg, vasútállomás).
 The metal box of the Blue Trail's stamp is located on a wooden pillar at the platform side of the building.
-Don't forget to stamp twice into the booklet, if we continue the hike!
-We finished here the hike through the wide plains of the Kisalföld, the next one will be the hilly country of Balaton-felvidék (Highland of Balaton) in the following chapter.
+We finished here the hike through the wide plain of the Kisalföld, the next one will be the hilly country of Balaton-felvidék (Highland of Balaton) in the following chapter.